Tiramisu Recipe

 Whipping Egg Whites

-Beat egg whites to stiff peaks for a light, airy cream, folding gently to maintain volume.
+Beat egg whites in a clean, grease-free bowl to stiff peaks for a light, airy cream.
+Fold gently into the mascarpone mixture to maintain volume, ensuring a fluffy texture, as recommended by Serious Eats.

 Layering